1

 Job Duties (Duties Assignment Statement)

-An adjunct faculty member is primarily responsible for supporting student learning by providing quality instruction in courses that the adjunct faculty member and the dean/director agree will be taught.
+An adjunct faculty member is primarily responsible for supporting student learning by providing quality instruction in courses that the adjunct faculty member and the dean/coordinator agree will be taught.
 Quality instruction includes clear course objectives, prepared and relevant class activities, effective and understandable presentations of learning materials, fair and understandable grading practices (credit classes only), timely responses to students, and a positive atmosphere in the classroom.

 In addition to the primary responsibility for supporting student learning, an adjunct faculty member is expected to:

-Participate in the assessment of student learning outcomes for the program and/or department.
+Participate in the assessment of student learning outcomes for the program and/or department;

-Respond in a timely fashion to information requests from program, division, and College administrators.
+Respond in a timely fashion to information requests from program, division, and College administrators;

-Attend department, division, and College meetings as required.
+Attend department, division, and College meetings as required;

-Acquire new knowledge and skills as appropriate for the academic discipline.
+Acquire new knowledge and skills as appropriate for the academic discipline;

-Satisfy objectives for mutually agreed upon special assignments.
+Satisfy objectives for mutually agreed upon special assignments;

 Job Duties (Safety / Policy & Procedures)

-Abide by the policies and procedures published in the Board of Regents Policies and College Policies & Procedures
+Abide by the policies and procedures published in the Board of Regents Policies and College Policies & Procedures.

 Contribute to a safe educational & working environment.